Know Your Value: Defying Work-for-Hire for Photographer Empowerment

 You Don't Really Need It

 What does ownership of the photos provide you?
-My comprehensive commercial contracts give my clients the ability to use the photographs for nearly everything.
-The one exception is resale of them.
+My comprehensive commercial contracts give my clients the ability to use the photographs for everything they need.
+The only exception in my contract is resale of the photos.
 If I'm photographing an event for your company is the ability to resell those images really that valuable?

 If I'm photographing an event for your company is the ability to resell those images really that valuable?